-We formally launch the first Scotland-focused master’s level leadership programme within digital transformation and welcome participants on their learning journey in 2023.
+We launched Scotland's first master’s level leadership programme focused on digital transformation in 2023, welcoming Cohort 1 participants on their learning journey.

-We were delighted to see representation from across the sector within the programme and are thrilled to see individuals go through the programme as part of their personal development and excited to watch how the learning was applied operationally within organisations.
+It has been exciting to see such strong representation from across the sector, with individuals embracing the programme as a key part of their personal and professional development.
+We are equally thrilled to witness how the learning is being applied operationally within organisations, driving meaningful change.

-The launch event for Cohort 1 of the postgraduate programme 'Leading Digital Transformation in Health and Care for Scotland' took place on 21 March 2023 and was attended by a range of guest speakers and senior leaders.
-This learning event set the scene of the programme, provided perspectives into digital health and care developments in four European countries and afforded participants the opportunity to meet with their peer support group and network with other peers, academic staff, subject matter experts and senior leaders.
+The launch event for Cohort 1 of the postgraduate programme 'Leading Digital Transformation in Health and Care for Scotland' took place on 21 March 2023.
+The event featured guest speakers and senior leaders, setting the scene of the programme.
+Participants gained insights into digital health and care developments across four European countries and had the opportunity to connect with their peer support group, network with academic staff, subject matter experts, and senior leaders.

-Feedback was taken from participant at the end of each course (module) in year 1.
-Participant quotes included:
+Feedback was gathered from participants at the end of each course in Year 1, with key quotes highlighting the programme’s impact:

 “My participation on the course has allowed me to strategically inform our 5-year strategy which has recently launched, not only is this ambitious but it takes the full organisation on the journey, every department, every staff member, and every [service user].”